IdiosyncraticDragon/OLMP/README.md

 ### Check the compressed model

-For Lenet-300-100 and Lenet-5, the user can find the compression results are the same as that reported in our paper.
+For Lenet-300-100 and Lenet-5, the user can find the compressional results are the same as that reported in our paper.
 Or, the user can run sparsity\_lenet5.py and sparsity\_lenet300100.py to check the sparsity of the model compressed by us.

 For Lenet-300-100, the model compressed by use is provided at:
 ```